oroinc/documentation/cookbook/how_to_create_new_bundle.rst

 .. _best practices for bundle structure and bundle name: http://symfony.com/doc/2.3/cookbook/bundles/best_practices.html#bundle-name

 Let's assume that we want to create AcmeNewBundle and put it under namespace Acme\\Bundle\\NewBundle in the /src directory.
-We need to create corresponding directory structure and bundle file /src/Acme/Bundle/NewBundle/AcmeNewBundle.php with the following content:
+We need to create corresponding directory structure and bundle file with the following content:

 .. code-block:: php

-    <?php
+    // src/Acme/Bundle/NewBundle/AcmeNewBundle.php
     namespace Acme\Bundle\NewBundle;

     use Symfony\Component\HttpKernel\Bundle\Bundle;